<tc>Mulching - save water and promote growth</tc>

 Stroh

-If straw or material with a similar consistency is chosen, good soil preparation with animal manure or slow-release fertilizer is necessary.
-It may be a good idea to use liquid fertilizer later, which can be seen over time when the leaves turn yellow.
+If straw or a similar material is chosen, proper soil preparation with animal manure or slow-release fertilizer is necessary.
+If necessary, later application of liquid fertilizer is advisable, which will become noticeable over time due to the yellowing of the leaves.

-Hay is finer than straw and is therefore easier to lay to move the layer in place and cover the soil.
-Hay also has little nitrogen and is therefore treated like straw.
-In addition, hay often contains a lot of seeds, which are unfavourable for the growth of new weeds.
+Hay is finer than straw and is therefore easier to lay, moving the layer in place, and covering the soil.
+Hay also contains little nitrogen and is therefore treated like straw.
+Additionally, hay often contains a lot of seeds, which are unfavorable for the growth of new weeds.

 Heu_-_mulchen_-_Hay_-_mulching_-_www